rclayskuy10/Website-Company-Profile-Travel-BangKi/readme.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Copyright © 2025 PT Travel BangKi Nusantara.
-All rights reserved.
+Copyright © 2025 Travel BangKi - Website Company Profile

-This project is available for personal and commercial use.
+**MIT License** - Free to use for personal and commercial projects.
 Attribution is appreciated but not required.

 ---